Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

 2. Local machine or a virtual machine configured with Visual Studio 2017 Community Edition or better

-## Exercise 1: Determine Appropriate App Service Tiers and Estimate Cost Savings
+## Exercise 1: Determine appropriate app service tiers and estimate cost savings

 Contoso Financial has asked you to optimize their Azure spending by migrating their existing Azure IaaS based architecture over to Azure